pbinkley/microcopying_1940/index.markdown

 <div class="speech" data-speaker="WILLIAMS">

 <p><span class="speaker" data-speaker="WILLIAMS">MR. WILLIAMS</span>: Mr. Chairman, I would like to know if
-we are going to have the Reporter read the summary of all <span style="page" id="page57">[p.57]</span> of this, including the third subdivision under I, or have we finished with all the discussion under 3?</p>
+we are going to have the Reporter read the summary of all <span class="page" id="page57">[p.57]</span> of this, including the third subdivision under I, or have we finished with all the discussion under 3?</p>

 </div>